Rush Limbaugh, the cutting edge of societal evolution.

 Okay.

-Well, see, you have liberals trying to solve this problem, and we need a conservative just way of of making this happen.
+Well, see, you have liberals trying to solve this problem, and we need a conservative just way of making this happen.

 Well, that's a good thought.

-The people out there good people if the and this has happened before.
+The people out there are good people.

-This whale whale end uh had to be.
+This whale had to be.

-It's a funny name.
+It was a funny name.

-Um, but he was he was a young male, he was swimming around out there, and no matter what they did, they couldn't get the whale to go the right direction.
+And no matter what they did, they couldn't get the whale to go the right direction.

 These two may be retarded.

-You know, there is we always assume it in the animal world that they're all perfectly the same and every animal the same, and they're not well, you can you could have uh they could have Alzheimer's and any number of things that could be happening out here.
+You know, there is, we always assume it in the animal world that they're all perfectly the same and every animal is the same.

 I'd do an airlift.

-I'd go out there with giant hammocks, get some helicopters, get some divers under there, tranquilize them first, and lift them out of the water, and then uh well, you might need something bigger than a helicopter for the uh for the mama whale.
+I'd go out there with giant hammocks, get some helicopters, get some divers under there, tranquilize them first and lift them out of the water.

-Uh but they're trying to get them out of there on their own, and and uh uh but besides that, I appreciate the suggestion, Elizabeth, but the the you know Nobel Peace Prize today, the there's a clear route to winning the Nobel Peace Prize, and that is to simply trash George W. Bush and the United States.
+But the Nobel Peace Prize today, there's a clear route to winning the Nobel Peace Prize, and that is to simply trash George W. Bush and the United States.

-Uh and it's why Al Gore will probably win this one.
+And it's why Al Gore will probably win this one.

-But I mean you boiled it down.
+But I mean, you brought it down.

-You put me and my achievements and accomplishments as host of this program for be 19 years in August.
+You put me and my achievements and accomplishments as host of this program for 19 years in August.

 What's been done to promote liberty?